kenken0807/Oracle-ArchiveLog-Analyzer/README.md

 # Oracle-ArchiveLog-Analyzer
 To display modifications to Oracle database contents(DML,DDL) as TEXT FORMAT in the order of Transactions from Online-Redolog or ArchiveLog using LogMiner .
-Oracle database must be enabled MIN SUPPLEMENTAL LOGGING
+Oracle database MUST be enabled MIN SUPPLEMENTAL LOGGING

 # INSTALL